bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ## Departure

-After that little excursion, I went back to the venue.
+After that little excursion, I went back to the venue for a while, mainly to say bye to friends and take some more photos (and eat more free food, hehe).

 ![The last photo at the I/O sign](/assets/california-2024v2/6 Photo at the IO sign.avif)

 I mentioned I had lost a blouse from the welcome pack the day before.
 Fortunately, my friend [Bruno] gave me his blouse.
 He said he doesn't care about swag (I do).
 Bruno – thank you!

+After a few hours, I arrived at SFO, and that was the end of it.

 # Wrapping up